Pelvic Health Physiotherapy

 If you are having issues with incontinence or pelvic pain, you are not alone!!

 Urinary incontinence is a significant issue which is not discussed nearly enough.
-With an estimated 1 in 3 women and 1 in 10 men experiencing some form of bladder dysfunction in their lifetime, it is time for us to start talking about it.
+With an estimated 1 in 3 women experiencing some form of bladder dysfunction in their lifetime, it is time for us to start talking about it.
 Incontinence and pelvic floor dysfunction is NOT a normal process of aging and the good news is that there is treatment available to help you.

 What is the pelvic floor?